 Campgrounds are usually first come first serve but depending on the location can sometimes be reserved ahead of time on their website.
 Like most campgrounds, there will be a fee.

-National Forests
+2. National Forests

 National forests are one of my favorite places to camp.
 Many offer free dispersed camping which you can learn more about by searching their website here.

-State Forests
+3. State Forests

 State forests are another great area to explore and possible camp for free.
 Every state is different, though, so this may require a little bit of research ahead of time.
-Most state forests require either a free of very low cost permit.
+Most state forests require either a free or very low cost permit.

-National Parks
+4. National Parks

 Another great option to look into is obtaining a permit and primitive camping within US National Parks.
 If you have the National Park Pass (which I highly suggest getting), your entry into the park will essentially be free!